- Events and Activities

 2. Medical School years 1 & 2

-- Laboratory rotations can be completed during the summers after years 1 & 2.
+- Laboratory rotations can be completed during the summer before medical school year 1 or between years 1 & 2.

 - Complete USMLE I after year 2.
 "First Aid" & the 30-day plan are helpful.